AkshayaNarsimha/Synthetic_Data_generation/Explanation.md

 ## ✅ Conclusion

-This solution not only produces similar samples, but also provides a **rigorous comparison** using statistical and visual tools.
+This solution not only produces similar samples but also provides a **rigorous comparison** using statistical and visual tools.
 All steps were motivated by a combination of:
 - **Exploratory data analysis**
 - **Statistical understanding**
 - **Thoughtful tuning**